swasthik62/myportfolio/README.md

 ## Objective

-Aspiring Business Analyst with an MBA and 2.7 years of professional experience in Operations Project Handling and Stakeholder Management.
-Completed and Certified Data analyst intern at MeriSkill.
-Proficient in statistical modeling, hypothesis testing, data modeling, and cleansing data using R-Studio, SQL, and skilled in data visualization with Tableau.
-I excel in Waterfall and Agile methodologies using JIRA for Software Development.
-Committed to continuous learning and dedicated to driving data-driven decision-making in a dynamic business environment.
+Dedicated Vendor Manager with an MBA and 3+ years of experience in Operations, Account Management, and Sales.
+Leveraging advanced Excel, SQL, R-Studio and MS tools.
+Efficiently manage seller acquisition and performance to drive success and maintain high standards.
+Seeking a challenging role to apply strategic insights and foster collaborative relationships for sustainable business growth.

 ## CERTIFICATIONS
 ### Certified Business Analytics Professional